entrypoint-lv/DataTableQueryBuilder/README.md

 </script>
 ```

-A field here is the property name of a row object in a JSON data array returned by server:
+A field value is the property name of a row object in a JSON data array returned by server:

 ```js
     [